mautic/developer-documentation-new/docs/themes/getting_started.rst

 features
     An array of strings that tells Mautic which features the theme supports.
 Currently recognized values are ``email`` (email builder template), ``form`` (formatting the form page) and ``page`` (page builder template).
 A corresponding ``html/[feature].html.twig`` file is required for each feature supported.
 For example, if the theme supports ``email``, then there should be a ``html/email.html.twig`` file.
 See Twig Files more information on each feature. builder
-    Array of strings for which builder the theme supports.
-Currently only applies to themes that support ``page`` or ``email``.
-By default, themes without this will only be recognized by Mautic's legacy builder.
-New themes built should declare the specific builders it supports.
+    This contains an array of strings declaring which Builder the Theme supports.
+This currently only applies to Themes that support ``page`` or ``email``.
+By default, Themes without this line will only be recognized by Mautic's legacy builder.
+New Themes built should declare the specific Builders it supports.

 Twig Files
 -------------------------